-For the purposes of using your CarPro, you need to have at least one song in your library that is in an MP3 format, or in the case of Apple, it will be in AAC format, for proper initialization with the cars iPod system.
+A song that you own, that is saved into your music library is in an MP3 format, or in the case of Apple, it will be in AAC format.
+This is the correct formats for proper initialization with the cars iPod system.

 Music downloaded from a streaming site is in the wrong format.